 - Complete the Sample Exam Questions

-- Keep in mind that distance ratings are variable ratings which depend on query type (type of business), user location, area, etc. So each case should be evaluated individually in terms of proximity and distance, that is why there are no specific criteria for distance
+2. Research user location and viewport and possible rating scenarios related to distance and user intent.
+Keep in mind that distance ratings are variable ratings that depend on query type (a type of business), user location, location modifier, type of area, etc. Each case should be evaluated individually in terms of proximity and distance, that is why there are no specific criteria for distance.

-- Name accuracy (you always need to check name accuracy on official website of organization)
+4. Name accuracy (you always need to check name accuracy on the official website of an organization).

-- Address accuracy (check all components of address on official website/UPS ZIP code look up website)
+5. Address accuracy (check all components of address on the official website/UPS address verification website).

-- Pin accuracy (apply rules as per guidelines)
+6. Pin accuracy (apply rules as per guidelines).

 It is very important that you thoroughly research the query, and the result in every task you are rating.
 In order to establish the correct rating, you need to understand the query, and you also need to verify that the information returned in a result is correct and accurate including the name, address, location, existence, popularity etc. In order to determine if the information is true, use official sources wherever possible.
 Include links in your comments whenever you find out that the task returned incorrect data.
 To determine popularity, you will need to check reviews on reputable sites to decide on the most accurate rating to apply.
 You do not need to include a comment for every rating, but comments are mandatory for any rating below Good for relevance or below Correct/Perfect for data accuracy.